Did you know that some household items are unsafe to go in any bin?

 The WMRC can only accept household quantities of hazardous waste.
 If you have items for disposal / recycling not listed above or have commercial quantities, please refer to table below.

-Asbestos is classified as Problematic Waste and is not covered by the HHW drop-off scheme, however it can be disposed of at the WMRC for a small fee.
+Asbestos is classified as dangerous goods and is not covered by the HHW drop-off scheme, however it can be disposed of at the WMRC for a small fee.
 Please see our guidelines on how to prepare your asbestos for disposal.